Classic Sugar Cookies (5 Vintage Recipes)

 Instructions

-Preheat oven to 350°F .
+Preheat oven to 350°F.

-Beat eggs with sugar; beat in butter.
+Beat eggs with sugar; beat in butter or lard.

-Mix into dough and beat in flour.
+Mix milk mixture into the dough, then beat in flour.

-Servings: about 4 dozen cookies
+Yield: about 4 dozen cookies

 Drop Sugar Cookie